sffc/socketio-file-upload/README.md

 Set to `true` to read and transmit files as plain text instead.
 This will save bandwidth if you expect to transmit only text files.
 If you choose this option, it is recommended that you perform a filter by returning `false` to a `start` event if the file does not have a desired extension.

-#### instance.useBuffer = false
+#### instance.useBuffer = true

 Starting with Socket.IO 1.0, binary data may now be transmitted through the Web Socket.
-You may tell SIOFU to transmit files as binary data by setting this option to `true`.
-Defaults to `false`, which transmits files as base 64-encoded strings.
+Begining with SIOFU version 0.3.2 (December 17, 2014), this option is enabled by default.
+To support older versions of Socket.IO (e.g. version 0.9.x), set this option to `false`, which transmits files as base 64-encoded strings.

 Advantages of enabling this option: